Jurors see gruesome video of Florida school shooting | Education

 Jurors see gruesome video of Florida school shooting

-They argued that witness statements of what happened would be sufficient.Circuit Judge Elizabeth Scherer dismissed the objection, saying a video that accurately reflects Cruzs crimes does not unfairly prejudice his case.The jurors heard testimony from Christopher McKenna, who was a freshman at the time of the shooting, February 14, 2018.

-Jurors in the penalty trial of Florida school shooter Nikolas Cruz viewed graphic video on Tuesday of him murdering 17 people as he stalked through Parkland's Marjory Stoneman Douglas High School four years ago.
+Jurors in the penalty trial of Florida school shooter Nikolas Cruz viewed graphic video on Tuesday of him murdering 17 people as he stalked through a three-story classroom building at Parkland's Marjory Stoneman Douglas High School four years ago.

 Some started squirming.
 One juror looked at the screen, looked up at Cruz with his eyes wide and then returned to the video.